billallen256/minnow/README.md

 orientation = front
 style = line
 ```

+### Pool Size
+The `config.properties` file can also take an optional `pool_size` parameter to indicate the maximum number of instances of the processor should run simultaneously.
+This helps prevent resource-intensive processors from taking over the whole system.
+By default, `pool_size` is equal to the number of logical CPU's on the system.

 ### Output
 To output data back into minnow, it must go in the output directory that was provided to the start script.
 Data/metadata files must come in pairs, or they will be ignored.
 For example, if your data file is named `blueprints.dwg`, then there must also be a metadata file called `blueprints.dwg.properties`.
 If your script doesn't generate any data, just touch the file so it exists.